carlacostan/asthma-research-cohort-analysis/README.md

 - Implement indexing on key columns to enhance query performance and ensure scalability as the dataset grows.
 - Automate data loading or report generation (e.g by using Aitflow DAGs).
-- Review the criteria for eligibility.
+- Review the criteria for eligibility in case it is too strict.
-- Enrich the dataset with additional clinical data sources (e.g. allergy history, long-term conditions, hospital admissions) to improve cohort representativeness.
+- Enrich the dataset with additional clinical data sources to improve cohort representativeness.
 - Expand the geographical scope beyond 1–2 postcode areas to avoid sampling bias.
 - Review which columns are needed and which are unnecessary and adjust the scripts for creating cleaned data tables.
 - VARCHAR type was used across all columns to allow easy loading of the .csv files for  early-stage exploration in this case.
 However a standardisation step could be added to the script to improve usability for future users and ensure consistency in data types.
 This is noted in data_analysis.sql in the meantime.